 It is imperative that Basin Electric Power Cooperative (Basin Electric) and its member systems prepare to deal with the ever-changing electric utility marketplace by planning for the future.
-Basin Electric supports the efforts of its member systems to improve their competitive position, and thereby Basin Electric's competitive position, by continuing to support member strategic planning efforts and voluntary organizational restructuring through available means.
+Basin Electric supports the efforts of its member systems to improve their competitive position,

-The farm economy and changing demographics of rural and urban areas place considerable pressures on electric cooperatives to reduce costs, increase efficiencies, and add value for the consumer.
+The farm economy, changing demographics of rural and urban areas, and regulatory uncertainty, place considerable pressures on electric cooperatives.
 Basin Electric encourages member strategic planning and organizational restructuring of rural electric cooperatives to improve competitive positioning, eliminate duplication, reduce costs, and provide power at competitive rates for the consumers of rural electric cooperatives.